weirdgyn/Driverino/ReadMe.md

 ## *"Driverino" (italian noun : 'small driver').*

 Driverino is a pretty simple, low power, driver for [BLDC](https://en.wikipedia.org/wiki/Brushless_DC_electric_motor) sensored motors.
-The project target was to create a very small unit capable of drving a sensored BLDC motor rated about 50-100W, the board itself is quite small measuring only 26x41mm.
+The project target was to create a very small unit capable of drving a motor rated about 50-100W.
-The board is fitted with ATmega32U4 unit (the same of Arduino Micro Pro commercial boards).
-Once the correct bootloader has been burned-in trough ICSP connector the board should act as an Arduino board (at least for programming/debugging task).
+The board is fitted with ATmega32U4 micro (the same of Arduino Micro Pro commercial boards).
+Once the correct bootloader has been burned-in trough ICSP connector the board should act as an Arduino board (at least for programming/debugging task) and also to drive a motor connecting it trough phases and Hall sensors connectors.
 The project includes:
  1. Fully designed 2 layers PCB board;
  2. Driverino firmware sources;